faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 ### macOS Crash Report Modification Summary

-Next we have a section describing any external modifications to our crashed process:
+Next, we have a section describing any external modifications to our crashed process:

 ```
 External Modification Summary: